CFTC approves LedgerX license to clear, settle digital currency derivative contracts

-NEW YORK (Reuters) - The U.S. Commodity Futures Commission said on Monday it has granted New York-based LedgerX, a bitcoin options exchange, the first ever license to clear and settle derivative contracts for digital currencies.
+NEW YORK, July 24 (Reuters) - The U.S. Commodity Futures Commission said on Monday it has granted New York-based LedgerX, a bitcoin options exchange, the first ever license to clear and settle derivative contracts for digital currencies.

 The license authorizes LedgerX to provide clearing services for fully-collateralized digital currency swaps.
 LedgerX, which was also granted a license to operate as a swap execution facility early this month initially plans to clear bitcoin options, the CFTC said in a statement.